12. Official Recognition

 It is saddening that the contribution made by Stephen, and his crew, continues to receive no official recognition.
 It is gratifying that Stephen's town of Ilkley, his former school at Pocklington, and the people of Polverara in Italy have provided fitting memorials that acknowledge his ultimate sacrifice.

-As Stephen's nephew, I am determined that he, and his fellow crew members, will not be forgotten.
+As Stephen's nephew, I am determined that he will not be forgotten.
 Each year the Royal British Legion creates Fields of Remembrance.
 The main one is in the grounds around Westminster Abbey in London.
 Each year I arrange for a cross to be planted in his memory.

 In 2012 Margaret and I had the opportunity to visit London to see the Field of Remembrance.
 It had been opened by HRH The Duke of Edinburgh.
 The scale of this annual memorial can perhaps only be appreciated by personal visit.
 This photograph only shows a small proportion of the thousands of crosses which are planted each year.
 Each cross represents a member of the armed forces who has made the ultimate sacrifice.
 The falling leaves of autumn seem to add to the scene.